dujiepeng/flutter_chat_callkit/README.md

 # Get Started with Agora Chat CallKit for Flutter

 `agora_chat_callkit` is a video and audio component library built on top of `agora_chat_sdk` and `agora_rtc_engine`.
 It provides logical modules for making and receiving calls, including one-to-one voice calls, one-to-one video calls, group audio calls, and group video calls.
 It uses `agora_chat_sdk` to handle call invitations and negotiations.
-After negotiations are complete, the `ChatCallKitCallManager.setRTCTokenHandler` callback is triggered, and the Agora RTC token needs to be returned.
+After negotiations are complete, the `ChatCallKitManager.setRTCTokenHandler` callback is triggered, and the Agora RTC token needs to be returned.
 The Agora RTC token must be provided by the developer.

 ## Understand the tech

 For a call, the call invitation is implemented via Agora Chat, while the call is made through Agora RTC.
-As the accounts of Agora RTC and Agora Chat are not globally recognizable at present, the accounts need to be mapped via the `ChatCallKitCallManager.setUserMapperHandler` callback in `agora_chat_callkit`.
+As the accounts of Agora RTC and Agora Chat are not globally recognizable at present, the accounts need to be mapped via the `ChatCallKitManager.setUserMapperHandler` callback in `agora_chat_callkit`.
 When a user joins the call, the Agora RTC user ID (UID) will be returned via the callback.
 After you get the corresponding Agora Chat user ID, you need to return it to `agora_chat_callkit`.
 If there is no mapping between the two user IDs, the call will not proceed properly.
 See `ChatCallKitCallUserMapper`.

 This section describes how to implement a one-to-one call or group call.

-<div class="alert note">The `ChatCallKitCallManager.initRTC` method is called before a call is made or answered.</div>
+<div class="alert note">The `ChatCallKitManager.initRTC` method is called before a call is made or answered.</div>

 The basic process for implementing a one-to-one audio or video call is as follows:

-1. The caller calls the `ChatCallKitCallManager.startSingleCall` method to invite the callee to join the call.
+1. The caller calls the `ChatCallKitManager.startSingleCall` method to invite the callee to join the call.
-2. The callee receives the call invitation through the `ChatCallKitCallKitEventHandler.onReceiveCall` callback and handles the call:
+2. The callee receives the call invitation through the `ChatCallKitEventHandler.onReceiveCall` callback and handles the call:
-   - To answer the call, the callee calls the `ChatCallKitCallManager.answer` method.
-The other party receives the `ChatCallKitCallKitEventHandler.onUserJoined` event and the call starts.
+   - To answer the call, the callee calls the `ChatCallKitManager.answer` method.
+The other party receives the `ChatCallKitEventHandler.onUserJoined` event and the call starts.
-   - To hang up the call, the callee calls the `ChatCallKitCallManager.releaseRTC` method.
-The other party receives the `ChatCallKitCallKitEventHandler.onCallEnd` event.
+   - To hang up the call, the callee calls the `ChatCallKitManager.releaseRTC` method.
+The other party receives the `ChatCallKitEventHandler.onCallEnd` event.

 The basic process for implementing a group audio or video call is as follows:

-1. The caller calls the `ChatCallKitCallManager.startInviteUsers` method to invite multiple users to join the call.
+1. The caller calls the `ChatCallKitManager.startInviteUsers` method to invite multiple users to join the call.
-2. The callee receives the call invitation through the `ChatCallKitCallKitEventHandler.onReceiveCall` event and handles the call:
+2. The callee receives the call invitation through the `ChatCallKitEventHandler.onReceiveCall` event and handles the call:
-  - To answer the call, the callee calls the `ChatCallKitCallManager.answer` method.
-The other parties receive the `ChatCallKitCallKitEventHandler.onUserJoined` event and the call starts.
+  - To answer the call, the callee calls the `ChatCallKitManager.answer` method.
+The other parties receive the `ChatCallKitEventHandler.onUserJoined` event and the call starts.
-  - To hang up the call, the callee calls the `ChatCallKitCallManager.releaseRTC` method.
+  - To hang up the call, the callee calls the `ChatCallKitManager.releaseRTC` method.
 Group calls do not end automatically, and therefore the users need to call this method to hang up the call.

 <div class="alert note">When users join or leave the call, the UI should be modified accordingly.</div>